emclaughlin2/eta-finite-mub/README.md

 For further details on transition line and viscosity calculations see paper at https://arxiv.org/abs/2103.02090

-Please cite https://arxiv.org/abs/2103.02090 if you use this package for scientific work.
+Please cite https://arxiv.org/abs/2103.02090 if you use this package for scientific work